Proxy Statement and Form S-4 Disclosure

 Exam Tip: Gotchas

-The Banker's Role in Proxy Disclosure
+What Is the Banker's Role in Proxy Disclosure?

 The banker contributes substantive content to specific transaction-focused sections of the proxy or Form S-4: